Virginia Resources Updated: April 23, 2021

 This website is a comprehensive resource concerning North Carolina’s response to COVID-19.

-Executive Order 210 extends through June 1st a previous order that allows the delivery or carry-out of mixed beverages.
-A link to Governor’s Office’s guidance document on Executive Order 209 can be found here.
+A link to the Governor’s Office’s guidance document on Executive Order 215 can be found here.

 Where Masks are Required